chr1sbest/openapi-authz/README.md

 `AuthenticationFunc`, but using it for auth typically means opting into its request-validation pipeline.

-`openapi-authz` is focused only on deriving auth *policies* from your spec:
+`openapi-authz` is focused only on deriving auth *policies* from your spec.
+There are three benefits:

-- **Works with existing middleware**
-  - Keep JWT validation, claims types, custom error bodies, logging/tracing, etc. in your normal HTTP middleware.
+1. **Works with existing middleware**.
+Keep JWT validation, claims types, custom error bodies, logging/tracing, etc. in your normal HTTP middleware.
-- **No per-request schema validation required**
-  - Auth decisions come from a generated map lookup, not request/response schema validation.
+1. **No per-request schema validation required**.
+Auth decisions come from a generated map lookup, not request/response schema validation.
-- **Build-time artifact you can diff and test**
-  - Generated `Policies` makes “spec drives auth” concrete in code review and tests.
+1. **Build-time artifact you can diff and test**.
+Generated `Policies` makes “spec drives auth” concrete in code review and tests.

 You can still use `openapi3filter` for request/response validation if you want; `openapi-authz` is complementary.